gjgd/should-i-play-f6/README.md

 GM Ben Finegold notoriously says `"Never play f6 [as black, or f3 as white]"`

 Is this good advice from a statistical perspective?
-I made a website to analyze 70.315.588 games from the [Lichess July 2020 database](https://database.lichess.org/) in order to find out:
+In this project, we analyze 70.315.588 games from the [Lichess online database](https://database.lichess.org/) in order to find out:

 # https://should-i-play-f6.gjgd.xyz/